DeMarcoLab/openfibsem-docs/docs/autolamella/walkthrough.md

 4. The stage will tilt down by the amount specified in the protocol protocol["options"]["undercut_tilt_angle"] (default is -5.0 deg).
 5. The software will detect the top of the lamella to be used to place the undercut pattern.
 If supervision is enabled, it will ask you to confirm the feature detections.
 Drag the feature to move it to the correct location (if required), and then press Continue to proceed with the workflow.
 6. The undercut milling pattern (undercut) will be milled.
 If supervision is enabled, ask you to confirm the milling operation.
 Press Run Milling to mill the pattern, and then press Continue when happy with the milling.
-7. Steps 4 - 6 will repeat for the number of iterations specified in protocol["options"]["undercut_tilt_steps"]
+7. Steps 4 - 6 will repeat for the number of iterations specified in protocol["milling"]["undercut"]["stages]
 8. The software will detect the centre of the lamella to re-align it to the centre of the image in both beams to restore coincidence after tilting.
 If supervision is enabled, it will ask you to confirm the feature detections.
 Drag the feature to move it to the correct location (if required), and then press Continue to proceed with the workflow.
 9. Reference images will be acquired of the final undercut.
 10. Steps 1 - 9 will be repeated for each selected position.